PseudoMon/plater/README.md

 - `date` will be used to sort your content in indexes (latest date at the top, assuming you use ISO date).
 If not provided, your content will have a default date of 0.

-- `content` **may not** be used as a metadata, as Plater will use this key to contain the, well, the content of the post.
+- `content` **may not** be used as a metadata in the file, as Plater will use this key to contain the content of the post.

 All the above metadatas are optional.